canneltigrou/LedScreenProjectSEVRI/SEVRI_pgrm/README.md

 # LedScreenProjectSEVRI
 *a project with SEVRI, to diplay smileys on a LED display.*
-**PLEASE, BE AWARE THAT THIS REPO IS IN PROGRESS.
-It doesn't work yet.
-Thanks**

 ## To display the smileys on the panels
 We have the files code_leds.cpp that uses the library ../rpi-rgb-led-matrix to work